VladTZY/company-data-api/README.md

-# Veridion SWE Challenge — Company Data Extraction & Match API
+# SWE Challenge — Company Data Extraction & Match API

 This project crawls ~1000 company websites for phone numbers, social links and addresses, merges what it finds with the company-names dataset into Elasticsearch,